 - The District has a wide compliment of programs and services for the LGBTQ2 community, including:

-- Two-Spirit, Queer and Trans Dinner and Drop In (SCP)
+- o Two-Spirit, Queer and Trans Dinner and Drop In (SCP)

-- o QT2IPoC Dinner Program
+- QT2IPoC Dinner Program

 - LGBTQ drop-in

-- o Queer Prom
+- Queer Prom

-- o Queer Youth Open Mic's
+- Queer Youth Open Mic's

 - Annual participation in Pride Parade

 - Pride and Trans Flag raising event.

 - Through meaningful engagement and continued relationship building, the District will continue develop and deliver services and programs that are representative of our diversity.